lucapinello/SR700_Artisan_Server/README.md

 ## 2. Install this Server with:

+First make sure you are using the correct env with:

+`conda activate artisan`

 ### OSX or Linux:

 Open a terminal or the Terminal app (osx) and type this command: